dustinlacewell/vcv-minilab3/docs/src/content/docs/users.md

 #### Why is there no V/OCT, etc?

-The Fundamental MIDI > CV module does that stuff better.
+Use the Fundamental MIDI > CV module for that!